Home / Coffee Knowledge / Olympia Express Maximatic – a difficult dual-circuit test

 tamper too small

-Tamper supplied with the Olympia Express Maximatic is too small
+Supplied tamper of the Olympia Express Maximatic is too small

 Conclusion and thoughts on the Olympia Express Maximatic

-Update: We've received a tip from a user of the machine that the machine's value isn't so good after all.
-We have repair bills totaling over €1,400, resulting from three repairs in less than four years.
+Update: We have received feedback from a user of the machine that its value retention may not be as good as thought.
+We have repair invoices totaling over 1400 Euros, resulting from three repairs in less than four years.

 Have any of you had similar experiences?
 Please let us know in the comments.